joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/009-kubeconfig-files.md

 ## Kubeconfig

 A **kubeconfig** file is used to define how to connect to the Kubernetes cluster.
-TIt contains the following information:
+It contains the following information:

 - certificate information, for authentication
 - cluster location